Samsung vs Sonos soundbars

 measured performance reveals how a soundbar really sounds beyond marketing claims.

-You’ll get a data‑driven breakdown of the audio attributes that matter most and how to use measurements alongside listening to pick the right bar for your needs.
+You’ll get a data-driven breakdown of the audio attributes that matter most in the Samsung vs Sonos soundbars category, and how to use measurements alongside listening to pick the right bar for your needs.

 Which measurements matter (and what good looks like)